If you think that a Salt Water in Vinyl Liner Swimming pools is Chlorine Free....

 - Swimmers prefer the feel and taste of water treated with the CL Free Water System over water treated with salt-to-chlorine generators by an overwhelming margin.

-- Ingroun Vinyl liners, automated pool covers and solar covers may become damaged from the use of chlorine or salt-to-chlorine generators.
-Since the CL Free pool system does not require the use of harmful oxidizing chemicals, these expensive viking pool components can be expected to last their normal life expectancy.
-Many inground swimming pool cover company's now have a label affixed to their products saying the warranty will be void if it used on a Salt Water Viking Pool.
+- Inground Vinyl liners, automated fiberglass pool covers and solar covers may become damaged from the use of chlorine or salt-to-chlorine generators.
+Since the CL Free pool system does not require the use of harmful oxidizing chemicals, these expensive Latham fiberglass pool components can be expected to last their normal life expectancy.
+Many inground swimming pool cover company's now have a label affixed to their products saying the warranty will be void if it used on a Salt Water Latham Swimming Pool.

 - Salt-to-chlorine generators will use an average of 500- 1500 watts of AC power, 8 to 12 hours a day, for a 20,000 gallon pool.
 CL Free systems will use an average of only 35-40 watts of DC power to treat the same amount of Vinyl liner swimming pool water.